Articles about replacement cordless phone rechargeable batteries.

 The scientists behind the discovery say that it tackles the problems of nuclear decommissioning, clean electricity generation and battery life.
 The batteries might last 5,000 years, powering equipment such as pacemakers and spacecraft components that need to last for long periods with total reliability.

-A Software Defined Battery (SDB), which allows system designers to integrate batteries of different chemistries.
+A Software Defined Battery (SDB), which allows system designers to integrate batteries of different chemistry types.
 SDB uses application programming interfaces (APIs) to the operating system, which controls the amount of charge flowing in and out of each battery.
 This enables it to dynamically trade off one battery property for another.
 This will depend on both application and user needs.

 By utilizing micro benchmarks from a prototype SDB enactment, and through detailed simulations, it can be demonstrated that it is possible to combine batteries which individually excel along different axes.
 This will deliver enhanced collective performance in comparison to traditional battery packs.